-- Offers of places for September 2019 are made by your home local authority on 16th April 2019, which is the national offer date for primary school places.
+- Offers of places for September 2022 are made by your home local authority on 16th April 2022, which is the national offer date for primary school places.

 4. Does gaining a place at Cathedral Primary School give my child a higher priority for a place at Bristol Cathedral Choir School (BCCS) in the future?

-5. What is the catchment area?
+5. What is the priority or catchment area?